Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Avoid Aspirin in Most Cases

 For headaches and minor pains, acetaminophen or ibuprofen are usually the first choice while nursing.
-Experts state that aspirin is best avoided during breastfeeding; however, some opinion indicates that low-dose (75 to 162 mg daily) aspirin may be considered as a blood-thinning agent for use in breastfeeding women if required.
+Experts state that aspirin is best avoided during breastfeeding; however, some opinion indicates that daily low-dose aspirin may be considered as a blood-thinning agent for use in breastfeeding women if required.
 It is recommended to avoid high-dose aspirin.

 Check with your doctor before taking any aspirin while nursing.
 If low-dose aspirin is recommended by your doctor, avoid breastfeeding for 1 to 2 hours after a dose to minimize blood-thinning effects in the infant.
 An alternate drug is preferred over continuous high-dose, aspirin therapy.